Daron Roberts: College years

 After graduating with a master's degree in public policy, Roberts entered Harvard Law School.

 During the summer before his third year, Roberts volunteered at the Steve Spurrier Football Camp at the University of South Carolina.
 That experience prompted Roberts to pursue a football coaching job.
 He returned to Harvard and wrote 164 letters seeking an internship.
 After writing letters to the head coach and defensive coordinator of every NFL franchise and 50 FBS teams, Roberts received an offer to serve as a training camp intern with the Kansas City Chiefs.

 Coaching career

-Impressed by his enthusiasm and people skills, Chiefs coach Herman Edwards allowed Roberts to volunteer for the 2007 season before hiring him as a defensive quality control assistant in 2008.
+Kansas City Chiefs Coach Herman Edwards allowed Roberts to volunteer for the 2007 season before hiring him as a defensive quality control assistant in 2008.
 He assisted the defensive backs coach with off-the-field matters while in Kansas City.

 In 2009, Roberts left the Chiefs to work as the assistant secondary coach with the Detroit Lions.

 In 2011, Roberts left his position with the Detroit Lions to become the special teams and inside receivers coach at West Virginia University.
 For the 2012 season, Roberts was the Mountaineers' cornerbacks coach.

 The following year he made the jump back to the NFL and was the assistant secondary coach for the Cleveland Browns.

 4th and 1

 In 2010, Roberts founded 4th and 1, a nonprofit that provides free ACT prep, football skills training, and life skills development to high school students in Texas and Michigan.
 The first 4th and 1 Football Camp was offered at Northeast Texas Community College in Mount Pleasant, Texas.
 A select group of 35 student-athletes were chosen from four East Texas counties.
 Former Longhorn stars Derrick Johnson and Ahmad Brooks visited the camp.
 4th and 1 held camps at Michigan State (East Lansing) and Mount Pleasant, Texas, in 2011 and 2012.

 For his efforts. the University of Texas awarded him the 2011 Outstanding Young Texas "Ex."
+The Presidential Leadership Scholarship, a joint venture between three U.S. presidents selected him to its inaugural class in 2015.